sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 ## INTRODUCTION :

-So, the SBK-Pack is a Ghostbusters inspired proton pack model and electronics for children.
-It is about 80% sized of a regular pack and it includes motherboard and backpack structure.
+The SBK-Pack is a Ghostbusters inspired proton pack model and electronics for children.
+It is about 80% regular pack sized, and it includes motherboard and backpack structure.
 It is not screen accurate, but close enough.
 Screen accuracy have been traded for:
 * Mostly all 3D printed parts.
 * Low costs sourcing.
 * Easy assembling.
 * Easy finishing.
 * Practical and functional.

-Kids do not really care if it is 100% screen accurate or sanded finished, but they do care that it is sturdy, great looking, noisy, and flashy.

 As it is said before, it is a kid size model, if you are looking for an adult size screen accurate proton pack, this great model might be your way to go: https://github.com/mr-kiou/q-pack

 This is a work in progress, schematics and code updates should be expected.

+## SUPPORT MY WORK

+If you use and like my work, please support me to help me keep this project up to date : paypal.me/sbarab You wouldn't believe how much work it is to make this kind of project available, well mounted and up to date !

+Thank you !!!

 ## HISTORY: